 1. Tuk Tuk drivers like to make detours

-I’m not sure if this is a scam exactly, or maybe just an annoying quirk of the city, but all of the tuk tuk drivers are on a mission to constantly make some extra cash.
-One of the ways that they do this is by making deals with local businesses, promising to bring the business extra custom in exchange for gasoline.
+All of the tuk tuk drivers in Bangkok are on a mission to constantly make some extra cash, and they do this in a really interesting way.
+One of these ways is by making deals with local businesses, promising to bring the business extra custom in exchange for a commission.
 This reveals itself when a tuk tuk driver agrees to take you to your chosen destination, but makes a detour and instead takes you to a random shop, insisting that you go in and look around before he will take you to your destination.
 It’s harmless enough, and you’re not actually obligated to buy anything, but it sure is annoying!

 Scam Rating: 2/5

 Like I said, this is not a scam per se, just a way of the driver making a bit extra at your inconvenience.
 Once you’re familiar with the drill, it’s easy enough to quickly scoot around the shop and be back on your way, but it’s bewildering at first, when you’re dumped unceremoniously outside a random travel agent’s shop while the driver stands there, mutely gesturing for you to go inside without explaining what’s going on!
 It’s also very annoying if you’re in a rush to get anywhere.

 In addition to their little detour scam, all of the tuk tuk (and taxi) drivers around Khao San Road are paid by local businesses (ping pong shows, ladyboy shows, Muay Thai boxing matches etc.) to bring them custom.
 Therefore, if you have somewhere specific you’d like to see one of these things, you can forget it because the tuk tuk driver will take you to whoever is paying his commission.